webreinvent/vaah-docs/docs/vaahflutter/directory_structure/vaahextendflutter/helpers/datetime.md

 final DateTime date = '2023-01-01 00:00:00'.toDateTime();
 ```

-you can pass valid pattern in toDateTime function to convert string from that format, default pattern is 'yyyy-mm-dd hh:mm:ss'
+you can pass a valid pattern in toDateTime function to convert the string from that format, default pattern is 'yyyy-mm-dd hh:mm:ss'

-##### Add zeros as prefix to equalize the length
+##### Add zeros as a prefix to equalize the length

 ```dart
 const String number = '100';